-We recommend at least three weeks to encompass all of the possible offerings that are suggested in this itinerary.
+We recommend at least three weeks to encompass all of the possible offerings that are suggested in this itinerary, including a National Park.
 A lot of distance is covered here, so it would be ideal to spend a couple of days in, say, North Cascades National Park or Mount Rainier National Park, driving many hours to and from there.
 (Of course, the drives themselves are wonderfully scenic, so it won’t feel long at all!
 The journey is the destination, as they say.)
 Many of the drives are relatively short – many are only around three road hours between stops – while at least two of the drives will take a good portion of your day, so plan accordingly.
 (These longer drives could be broken up into segments, too.)
 The weather in the region is generally predictable: somewhat chilly in the early spring, quite hot in the peak summer months, crisp and cool in the fall.
 In Montana, Idaho, Washington and Oregon, it can occasionally snow in the later fall months, so pack intelligently.
 This trip could be done almost any time of year, but possible heavy snow in November through February can make driving in those more mountainous areas rather dangerous.
 Aside from frequent rain in the winter, the coastal regions would be fine at any time.

 Fly into Seattle-Tacoma International Airport and pick up your rental car.
 The city is relatively easy to navigate by car, though it may be best to avoid driving in the late afternoon, as the freeways and roads can be horribly gridlocked around rush hour.
 We know you might be itching to explore Seattle, but our recommendation would be to head toward your first destination, North Cascades National Park and save the wonders of Seattle for the end of the trip where you can treat yourself to a few days of Rest and Relaxing in this great American city.
 As you head North on Interstate 5 towards Cascades, here are some suggestion for you to stop along the way to start your trip off in style.